trovu/trovu/docs/developers/processing.md

 # How a query is processed

 The purpose of a query is to match with a shortcut.
-And shortcuts are organized by [[namespaces]]: Every shortcut belongs exactly to one namespace.
+And shortcuts are organized by [Namespaces](../shortcuts/namespaces.md): Every shortcut belongs exactly to one namespace.

 ## Namespace setting